FahrJo/ultimate-automizer/README.md

 ## Features

-After activation of this extension, on each saving of a C file, a formal verification by Ultimate Automizer on the file is performed.
+A formal verification by Ultimate Automizer on the file is performed and the results are embedded into the VS Code diagnostics.

 ![demonstration](images/demo.gif)